Density ratio model for multiple types of survival data with empirical likelihood: Application

-Finally, using the nonparametric bootstrapping procedure of \cite{efron} and resampling with replacement from both the RC and LBRC data sets, we computed a 95\% confidence interval for the estimated survival curves for the different estimation methodologies as well as the parameters in the DRM using 150 bootstrapped samples.
-The 95\% confidence interval for $\theta$ was given by $(0.040, 0.720)$, suggesting no evidence at the $0.05$ level that the RC data failure-time distribution was the same as the unbiased LBRC data failure-time distribution.
+Finally, using the nonparametric bootstrapping procedure of \cite{efron} and resampling with replacement from both the RC and LBRC data sets, we computed 95\% \com{pointwise} confidence intervals for the \com{survival function NPMLE and DRM estimates} using 150 bootstrapped samples. \com{We plot the individual data set survival function estimates from the left-panel as well as the combined data NPMLE and DRM estimates with pointwise confidence intervals in the right-panel of Figure~\ref{Fig2}.} \com{While it is possible to derive uniform confidence bands for the survival function using right-censored and left-truncated right-censored failure time data separately, the extension to combined cohort data remains an open problem.
+For recent references see \citep{sachs, shari}.} The 95\% confidence interval for $\theta$ was given by $(0.040, 0.720)$, suggesting no evidence at the $0.05$ level that the RC data failure time distribution was the same as the unbiased LBRC data failure time distribution.
 Additionally, from the plot of the bootstrapped confidence intervals of the survival function, the DRM estimation procedure tends to yield relatively narrow intervals across all time points and exhibits similar confidence interval size to the NPMLE for both RC and LBRC data.
 However, the difference observed between the DRM and NPMLE survival curves is mainly attributable to the evidence that $\theta \neq 0$, indicating that the RC and LBRC samples do not follow identical underlying distributions.